Violent protests disrupt Montenegro's first gay pride parade

 In preparation for the EU talks, Montenegro has passed a law against all kinds of sexual discrimination.
 However, two-thirds of Montenegrins canvassed in a recent survey by pollster Ipsos said they thought homosexuality was an illness, and 80 percent said it should be kept private.

-Gay pride parades are now routinely held in Montenegro's Adriatic neighbour Croatia, the most recent EU member, which joined in July, but homosexuality remains taboo in much of the conservative, patriarchal Balkans.
+Gay pride parades are now routinely held in Montenegro's Adriatic neighbor Croatia, the most recent EU member, which joined in July, but homosexuality remains taboo in much of the conservative, patriarchal Balkans.

 In Serbia, which was in a state union with Montenegro until 2006, police banned a gay pride march last October, fearing attacks by right-wing and ultra-nationalist groups, after the head of Serbia's Orthodox Church called the event "a parade of shame".